jentery/mdia200v5/worksheet3.md

 Don't forget to attach or embed your example of how people interact with the tool and the sort of content it produces.

 **Prompt 3**.
 Select an app you're familiar with and then use 350 words, including terminology from the ["Culture"](https://bright.uvic.ca/d2l/le/lessons/423805/topics/3547711) handout and "Communication" and "Media" modules, to: 1) identify a specific community or subculture who is active on the app, 2) explain how the app's design addresses, supports, and appeals to that community or subculture, 3) describe the habits of belief, perception, and performance you associate with the group's activity on the app, and 4) share what you learned about media habits and cultures from this exercise.
-Feel free to include videos or screen caps of the app to support your writing but do not share any private posts or content.
+Feel free to include videos or screen caps of the app to support your writing, but do not share any private posts or content.

 You can be a member of the community or subculture you're examining; however, membership is not an expectation of this prompt.
 Feel free to focus on a website instead of an app if you wish.